 TRACY BAIM (1994): She has labored untiringly as publisher, reporter, editor, columnist, photographer, and advocate for more than 25 years in offering a voice to all.
 In 2000, her company bought the Windy City Times, which she had helped to found in 1985.
-She co-founded the Chicago Area Gay and Lesbian Chamber of Commerce as well as Chicago 2006, Inc. In 2008, she set up the chicagogayhistory.com website and edited a first-of-its-kind history book, Out and Proud in Chicago.
-She has produced two other books since, on President Obama and leatherman Chuck Renslow, and a biography of entrepreneur and activist Jim Flint will appear in late 2011.
+She co-founded the Chicago Area Gay and Lesbian Chamber of Commerce as well as Chicago 2006, Inc. In 2008, she set up the chicagogayhistory.com website and has produced a first-of-its-kind history book, Out and Proud in Chicago, plus three other books, on President Obama, leatherman Chuck Renslow, and entrepreneur and activist Jim Flint.